ACDs in Shelters

 The dogs listed on this page are in shelters and need to find permanent homes as soon as possible.

-If interested, please e-mail the shelter at email@example.com.
-To confirm Callie's availability, see her Petfinder listing.
+To confirm Peppy's availability, see his Petfinder listing.

 Remmington is an approximately 6-7 year old neutered male looking for a better life.
 He was turned over to the county shelter by is owners.
 He is used to having a female cattle dog companion, and loves to play.